prajayshah/RunGPT/README.md

 Then, directly type in your query to the input field that opens on the command line.

 Exit python to quit the program.

+Optional tip: setup an alias command in your .bash_profile to quickly startup the program using a shortcut.